section-engineering-education/engineering-education/content/articles/ioc_principle/index.md

 Inversion of control makes it possible for a consumer to have more control over the software.
 It gives it more flexibility and freedom to choose from other options.

 ### Here are some of the benefits of using IoC:
-- Easy to switch between different implementations of a particular class at runtime.
+- It is easy to switch between different implementations of a particular class at runtime.
 - It increases the modularity of the program.
 - It manages an object’s lifecycle and configuration.
 Some objects can be singletons, while we can create others per request.